 Phu Quoc Island – Official Travel and Tourism Guide

-Turquoise seas, spectacular sunsets, and lush rainforest await you at Asia’s emerging tropical island destination.
+Phu Quoc is your dream vacation destination.
+Turquoise seas, spectacular sunsets, and lush rainforests await you at Asia’s emerging tropical island destination.
 This heart shaped island provides an unbeatable combination of perfect silky soft white sand beaches, superb hospitality and great value accommodation.
-Plan your visit to Phu Quoc by exploring our comprehensive island travel guide and discover the beauty of Vietnam’s “pearl” island.
+Plan your visit to Phu Quoc Island by exploring our comprehensive Phú Quốc travel guide and discover the beauty of Vietnam’s “pearl” island

 Phu Quoc (Vietnamese: Phú Quốc) is an “Island District” of Kien Giang Province that is situated in the Gulf of Thailand 45 kilometers from the southern tip of mainland Vietnam and only 4 kilometers from nearby Cambodia.
 It is part of the Kien Giang Biosphere Conservation Area which in 2006 was recognized by UNESCO as a World Biosphere Reserve.
 The entire “Island District” consists of 28 islands which has a total area of 593 square kilometers with Phu Quoc Island being the largest at 574 square kilometers.